 The maximum duration of a fixed-term contract is five consecutive years with the same employer.
 The contract will automatically become an indefinite term employment contract after five years.
 Any renewal must be in writing.
 In the case of not renewing the contract, the employer must notify the employee at least three months prior to contract expiry date.

-Do MNCs need to be aware of any special regulations when hiring expats in Cyprus?
+Do MNCs need to be aware of any special regulations when hiring expats in Egypt?

 Egyptian law gives employers the right to recruit foreign employees with special skills and experience not available in Egypt.
 With approval by the ministry, 10% of the employees in a company can be foreigners.
 The salaries of foreigners must not exceed 20% of the total payroll.
 All foreign workers are required to have Residency and Work Permits before commencing work in Egypt.
 Foreign workers may not enter into indefinite term contracts and may not enter contracts exceeding three years.